Skip to content

 pyproject.toml

-pyproject.toml is the standard configuration file for modern Python projects.
-It holds project metadata, dependencies, build-system requirements, and tool settings in one TOML file.
+pyproject.toml is the standard config file for Python projects, holding metadata, dependencies, build-system settings, and tool config.

 Python Packaging User Guide

-The Python Packaging User Guide is the official documentation for packaging, publishing, and installing Python projects using PyPA tools.
+The Python Packaging User Guide (PyPUG) is the official documentation for packaging, publishing, and installing Python projects using tools maintained by the Python Packaging Authority.

 requirements.txt

-requirements.txt is a plain-text file format for declaring Python package dependencies, consumed by pip and uv.
+requirements.txt is a plain-text format for declaring Python package dependencies, used by pip, uv, and pip-tools as deployment artifacts or lockfiles.

 uvx